A guide to: Bowel cancer screening

 The free bowel screening test is something you do yourself easily at home.
 Instructions are clearly given in the pack you will receive, and your results will indicate what action, if any, you need to take.

-If you have a positive result don’t put off your follow up because of COVID-19 - it is important that you talk to your doctor about a referral for a colonoscopy, and be sure to attend when this is scheduled by the hospital.
+If you have a positive result - it is important that you talk to your doctor about next steps.
+They may give you a referral for a colonoscopy - be sure to attend when this is scheduled by the hospital.

 Download information about Bowel Screening in Chinese Simplified | 中文